modalityone/modality/CONTRIBUTING.md

 ## Adding JavaDoc

-Modality is almost entirely uncommented, and urgently needs useful, well-written JavaDoc.
+Modality is now starting to transition from the prototyping phase into MVP development, and the newly stable code is ready to benefit from comprehensive JavaDoc.

 - **Please [contact us][modality-contactus] if you would like to get involved with this.**